Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I think so.

-With that in mind, here are my suggestions to tweak three Lightroom controls for just a bit of ease in my life and yours.
+With that in mind, here are my suggestions to tweak three Lightroom controls for ease in my life and yours.

 1: Improve Keywording Hierarchies